BLUE-EYED BREEDS / DOMINANT BLUE EYE (DBE)

 Blue-eyed non-white cats were discovered almost 20 years apart and on almost diametrically opposite regionss of the globe: the California Ojos Azules and the Kazakhstan Altay Blue-Eyes.
 In both cases, outcrossing showed that the blue-eyed genes were dominant type over the ordinary yellow, copper or green colours.
 In both cases there is at least a tiny white marking, most often at the tail-tip, but it might also be a white locket, white back paws or a white smudge on the face.
 Due to incomplete penetrance of the gene, the size of the white marking ranges from just a few hairs to a large white patch (in homozygotes).

-It is currently assumed - though DNA analysis is still ongoing - that the Altai blue-eyes gene is an allele of the white spotting gene and that it is "weakest" in comparison to the usual white spotting gene which causes the familiar bicolour range and it may also interact with the white spotting gene.
+It had been assumed - though DNA analysis is still ongoing - that the Altai blue-eyes gene was an allele of the white spotting gene and that it is "weakest" in comparison to the usual white spotting gene which causes the familiar bicolour range and it may also interact with the white spotting gene.
 Genes encode for proteins and any change to a protein can have other effects.
-In 2023 Marie Abitbol isolated mutations on one chromosome for 2 of the DBE lines (Roxi's and Seymour's); these mutations are not in exactly the same area.
-For a 3rd line of DBE cats, the gene is completely different.
-This is why the different mutations should not be bred together.
+In 2024 Marie Abitbol identified the "Roxi" gene in the Celestial as a PAX3 mutation and named this DBECEL.
+Three different mutations have now been described and named, this is why the different mutations should not be bred together.

 The first modern attempt to create a blue-eyed breed whose eye colour did not depend on having a white face was in the USA in 1984.
 This was the Ojos Azules which is unrelated to the modern DBE breeds.